kptfh/feign-reactive/feign-reactor-spring-configuration/README.md

 So below are the differences with old `cloud` module.

-To configure you feign client as cloud ready (CircuitBreaker + LoadBalancer) you need to add `feign-reactor-cloud2` module to your classpath and exclude `feign-reactor-cloud`.
+To configure you feign client as cloud ready (CircuitBreaker + LoadBalancer) you need to add `feign-reactor-cloud` module to your classpath and exclude `feign-reactor-cloud`.

 This may be useful in case of tests:
 - set `reactive.feign.loadbalancer.enabled` to `false` to disable loadbalancer configuration for all clients